ashutoshmjain/gita/src/mathuraChap11.md

 ## Research and notes:

+[^fib]: The Fibonacci numbers were first described in Indian mathematics, as early as 200 BC in work by `Pingala` on enumerating possible patterns of Sanskrit poetry formed from syllables of two lengths.
+They are named after the Italian mathematician Leonardo of Pisa, also known as Fibonacci, who introduced the sequence to Western European mathematics in his 1202 book `Liber Abaci`.

+---

 [^pigeon]: A wooden high tower , tall enough to see at least a mile upstream in the river.
 The tower also served as the collection and dispatch point for the pigeons.